mozilla/gecko-dev/testing/perfdocs/generated/perf-sheriffing.rst

 Going from left to right of the columns inside the alerts starting with test, we have:

 - A blue hyperlink that links to the test documentation (if available)
-- The **platform** operating system
+- The **platform's** operating system
 - **Information** about the historical data distribution of that
 - Tags and options related to the test

 2.2 Regressions vs Improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First thing to note about how we investigate alerts is that **we prioritize handling regressions**!
 Unlike the
-**improvements** regressions ship bugs to users that if not addressed make our products worse and drive users away.
+**improvements,** regressions ship bugs to users, which, if not addressed, make our products worse and drive users away.
 After acknowledging an alert:

 - Regressions go through multiple status changes (TODO: link to sections with multiple status changes) until they are finally resolved